DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.9.3

+-   Fix bug where the submission edited time appears more than once.

 ### Changes in 3.9.2

 -   Fixed edited submissions when not using Reddit Enhancement Suite (RES is not a requirement).